advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 Things do not have to be very deep to be useful, but they seem deeper than necessary if you don't know how normal paths work.

-You don't have to learn Category Theory or other complicated things to learn about normal paths.
+You don't have to learn Category Theory or other complicated stuff to learn about normal paths.
-They are very easy to learn compared to most of mathematics, still, they are probably the most useful to learn about.
+They are very easy to learn compared to most of mathematics, still, they are probably the most useful topic to learn about.

 ### 5. Memorize a few standard functions and their normal paths